 What is a recession?

 Economists use various criteria to figure out whether an economy is in recession.
-The most common is if economic activity, as measured by gross domestic product (GDP),* shrinks for:
+The most common is if economic activity, as measured by gross domestic product (GDP),* declines/falls for:

 During a recession, there’s a rise in unemployment.
 Fewer jobs mean that people are earning less and spending less money.
-It also means that businesses are growing at a slower pace or may even be shrinking.
+It also means that businesses are growing at a slower pace or may even be in decline.

 What causes a recession?